ziiqii/tp/docs/UserGuide.md

 Format: `archive INDEX`

 * Archives the person at the specified `INDEX`.
-* The index refers to the index number shown in the _displayed person list_.
+* The index refers to the index number shown in the contacts list.
 * The index **must be a positive integer** 1, 2, 3, ...
 * This command can only be performed while viewing the contacts list.
 Type `list` to view the contacts list.